ExeQuantCode/RAFFLE/docs/source/index.rst

 .. code-block:: python

-    # A simple example of how to use RAFFLE to generate 10 structures of diamond
+    # A simple example of how to use RAFFLE to generate 10 structures of diamond and write them to a single file
     from ase import Atoms
+    from ase.io import write
+    from ase.calculators.singlepoint import SinglePointCalculator
     from raffle.generator import raffle_generator
     from mace.calculators import mace_mp